At Your Next Visit

 - Only one person may accompany the patient inside the office, as needed.
 For minor patients, this means only one parent/guardian may enter the office with the patient.
 For adult patients, you are asked to come into the office alone unless you require assistance (mobility, translation, etc.).

-- All patients and guests of patients who enter the office must wear a face covering that is not a gaiter mask.
+Note: Though the CDC has relaxed mask wearing requirements, they have not altered recommendations for healthcare settings.
+All visitors, regardless of vaccination status, are required to wear a mask that is not a gaiter mask in our offices during the coronavirus pandemic.
 If you arrive for your appointment without a face covering or if you arrive wearing a gaiter mask, as our supply allows, you will be asked to wear one of our disposable masks prior to entering the office.
 If we no longer have an available supply of disposable masks or if you decline to wear a mask, you may be informed that we must reschedule your appointment.

 - Please bring reading materials (for yourself) and toys (for children) with you as we have removed these items from our waiting areas and exam rooms.

 - Sneeze guards have been installed at all front desks.
 We ask that you please stand in front of the sneeze guards when you are interacting with our Front Desk staff.

 - Social distancing mats have been placed throughout all offices.